shreyash-01/shreyash-01/README.md

 <div>

-- I'm a student pursuing a degree in Information Science and Engineering who's passionate about **mobile apps**:iphone:.
+- I'm a student pursuing a degree in Information Science and Engineering who's passionate about *Cloud Technologies**.
-- :computer: Currently learning about **Android**(*Java and Kotlin*) and Backend Development.
-I'm also learning about cloud and Devops technologies.
+- :computer: Currently learning **AWS** and **Kuberntes**.
+I'm also learning about Ansible and Jenkins.
 - An Open Source enthusiast who believes in the power of collaboration and transparency to drive innovation and progress.
 - I have a diverse skill set consisting of several programming languages and tools, which allows me to tackle a wide range of software development challenges effectively.
 - Outside the tech world, I'm a fitness freak.
 I love hitting the **gym**:muscle: and playing **sports**:basketball:.